Glossary

 A Member of an Organization with elevated privileges.
 In addition to using the services available to 'Staff Members', Org Managers are also able to create policies, create and delete team member accounts and create additional Desktops.
 There may be many Org Managers in an Organization.

 A Member of an Organization with elevated privileges.
-In addition to using the services available to 'Staff Members', Room Managers are also able to create policies, create and delete team member accounts and create additional Desktops in Rooms in which they are members.
-There may be many Room Managers in an Organization.
+In addition to using the services available to 'Staff Members', Enclave Managers are also able to create policies, create and delete team member accounts and create additional Desktops in Enclaves in which they are members.
+There may be many Enclave Managers in an Organization.

 Member

 A User within an Organization.
-Has access, on request and approval, to Rooms in which that Organization participates.
+Has access, on request and approval, to Enclaves in which that Organization participates.
 May belong to a Team.

 Org Admin